antononcube/SystemModeling/Presentations/UseR!-Meetup-Boston-2020/README.md

 Most of the examples used to illustrate the theoretical concepts and practical aspects will have graphics visualizations.
 The more important ones will have interactive interfaces.

+Most of the models are not coronavirus specific and the presentation can be seen as an introduction to System dynamics.

 ## Part 1 -- Coronavirus outbreak overview (7-10 min)